Kazakhstan - Asia

 • Keep evenings flexible

-Before locking the trip, check one transit rule, one dinner plan, and one evening anchor such as Khan Shatyr and central retail logic so the city feels shaped rather than improvised.
+Before locking the trip, check one transit rule, one dinner plan, and one evening anchor such as Khan Shatyr so the city feels shaped rather than improvised.

 Once those basics are set, the rest of the city can stay pleasantly flexible.